Imagine going through a traumatic experience like a car accident, earthquake, or explosion.

 1. Understanding PTSD triggers

-This worksheet from PsychPoint allows your client to identify triggers that lead to negative behaviors.
-The client has to identify three triggers and build self-awareness through self-reflection.
+This worksheet from Mylemarks allows your client to identify triggers that lead to anxiety.
+The client has to identify three triggers and notice the changes when that happens.
 It can be used with adolescents and adults, individuals and groups.

 2. Simple CBT

-This simple CBT worksheet explains the CBT model, how it works, the process of automatic thoughts, and how problems occur.
-It contains an automatic thought record.
+This simple CBT worksheet explains the CBT model, clarifying the process of automatic thoughts, and how problems occur.
 The worksheet allows clients to reflect on their reactions to a given situation.

 This sheet is suitable for adolescents and adults.
 It is helpful for individual and group sessions too.